novix-sa/Pyplan/docs/Quick Start.md

 ## **Login**

+To access Pyplan, it must be installed in a server.
+Or you can request a trial account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

+Once the server address has been identified, you can log into Pyplan with valid user credentials using a regular login form:

 You must have installed Pyplan in a server to access Pyplan.
 Or you can request a trial account to access Pyplan cloud services [here](http://pyplan.com/contact/).